AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 With that out the way, we can draw out a model of the rollup as a two-chain system, what Jon calls the *dynamically available ledger* and the *finalized prefix ledger*, when you jump from one to the other depends on the confirmation rules applied.
 In Ethereum the *dynamically available* chain is following [LMD-ghost](https://eth2book.info/capella/part2/consensus/lmd_ghost/) fork choice rule and is the one block builders are building on top of.
 Eventually consensus forms and blocks from the *dynamic* chain gets included in the *finalized* chain ([Gasper](https://eth2book.info/capella/part2/consensus/casper_ffg/)).
 Below image is from [Bridging and Finality: Ethereum](https://jumpcrypto.com/writing/bridging-and-finality-ethereum/).
 ![](https://jumpcrypto-com.ghost.io/content/images/2023/03/ZK-Bridging-4--1-.png)

-In rollup land, the *available* chain will often live outside the host where it is build upon before blocks makes its way onto the host DA and later get *finalized* by the the validating light node that lives on the host as a smart contract.
+In rollup land, the *available* chain will often live outside the host where it is built upon before blocks make their way onto the host DA and later get *finalized* by the the validating light node that lives on the host as a smart contract.

 > Depending on the rollup mechanism, rollup full nodes will be able to finalize their own view of the chain as soon as data is available on the host.

 Since the rollup cannot add invalid state transitions to the finalized chain due to the validating light node on the host, rollups can be built with or without a separate consensus mechanism for security.

-One of the places where consensus or not will make a difference for the rollup chain is how far you can build ahead, and who can do it.
+One of the places where the existence of consensus make a difference for the rollup chain is how far you can build ahead, and who can do it.

 ### Consensus
 For a consensus based rollup you can run LMD-Ghost similarly to Ethereum, new blocks are built like Ethereum, and then eventually reach the host chain where the light client should also validate the consensus rules before progressing state.
-In this world, you have a probability of re-orgs trending down as blocks are build upon and get closer to the finalization.
+In this world, you have a probability of re-orgs trending down as blocks are built upon while getting closer to the finalization.
 Users can then rely on their own confirmation rules to decide when they deem their transaction confirmed.
 You could say that the transactions are pre-confirmed until they convince the validating light-client on the host.

 ### No-consensus
 If there is no explicit consensus for the Rollup, but a distinct sequencer will have a period to propose a block and convince the validating light-client, the user can as before define his own confirmation rules and decide that if the sequencer provide him with an acknowledgement that his transaction is confirmed.
 This can be done fully on trust, of with some signed message the user could take to the host and "slash" the sequencer for not upholding his part of the deal.